The mixing time of the switch Markov chains: a unified approach: Definitions and preliminaries, the structure of the sets of realizations

-A circuit (or, in particular, a cycle) in a \BrbG\ is called \textbf{alternating}, if the color of its edges alternates.
-In other words, the color of the edge from $v_i$ to $v_{i+1}$ differs from the color of the edge from $v_{i+1}$ to $v_{i+2}$, and also edges $v_0v_1$ and $v_{t-1}v_t$ have different colors.
-Consequently, alternating circuits have even length.
-The following observations are easy to see. \begin{lemma}[adapted from~\cite{EKM}] \begin{enumerate}[label=\rm(\roman*)] \item If $H$ is a \BrbG\ then the edge set can be decomposed into alternating circuits. \item Let $C = v_0, v_1, \ldots, v_{2t}=v_0$ be an alternating circuit in a \BrbG\ $H$, in which for some $i<j<2t$, $j-i$ is even and $v_i = v_j$.
-Then the circuit can be decomposed into two shorter alternating circuits $v_i,v_{i+1},\ldots,v_{j-1},v_j$ \; and\; $v_j,v_{j+1},\ldots,v_{2t-1},v_0,v_1,\ldots,v_{i-1},v_i$. \end{enumerate} \end{lemma} It is clearly possible that a vertex occurs twice in an alternating circuit without the possibility to divide it into two, smaller alternating circuits.
+\end{enumerate} \end{lemma} It is clearly possible that a vertex occurs twice in an alternating circuit without the possibility to divide it into two, smaller alternating circuits.
 The smallest example is a ``bow-tie'' circuit: $v_1,v_2, v_3,v_1,v_4, v_5,v_1$ with an alternating edge coloring.
 (The very first and very last occurrences of $v_1$ shows the closing of the alternating circuit.)
-Recalling our earlier discussion, these two copies of the vertex $v_1$ form a \textbf{non-chord}. \begin{definition} An alternating circuit is \textbf{primitive}, if it cannot be decomposed further in the way described in Lemma~\ref{th:list}\ref{item:listShorter}. \end{definition} From Lemma 2.1 it follows, that in a primitive alternating circuit, no vertex can appear more than twice: moreover, if a vertex appears twice in a circuit then the distance of two copies of the same vertex must be odd.
+Recalling our earlier discussion, these two copies of the vertex $v_1$ form a \textbf{non-chord}. \begin{definition} An alternating circuit is \textbf{primitive}, if it cannot be decomposed further in the way described in Lemma~\ref{th:list}\ref{item:listShorter}. \end{definition} From Lemma 2.1 it follows, that if a vertex appears twice in a primitive circuit, then the distance of two copies of the same vertex must be odd.
+Consequently, a vertex cannot be visited three times by a primitive circuit, because the three pairwise distances cannot be simultaneously odd.
 Therefore, in a bipartite graph, a primitive alternating circuit is an alternating cycle.

-The definition of primitive alternating circuits is different from the definition of elementary alternating circuits introduced in~\cite{EKM}.
+The definition of primitive alternating circuits is different from the definition of elementary alternating circuits introduced in~\cite{EKM} (Erdős, Király and Miklós, 2013).
 Without providing the definition here, we mention that, for example, the red-blue graph obtained from a red $C_5$ and its blue complement is a primitive alternating circuit, see Figure~\ref{fig:c10}.
 Still, it can be decomposed into an alternating $C_4$ ($x_1,x_5,x_7,x_6$) and an alternating bow-tie, so it is not elementary.